 Ms. Williams discussed scheduling of festival due to forecast of potential rain on Saturday.
 Ms. Williams stated that, if rain on Saturday, the festival would take place only on Sunday.
 Ms. Williams stated that if rain on both Saturday and Sunday, the festival would move to October 2nd.
 The committee members strategized where to have the musicians set up for the festival.

 Action Item: 1.
 Ms. Crosby and Ms. Atwood to meet the following day to look at the area near to the high school to deem whether this space would be appropriate for placement of the musicians.

-2. Ms. Williams will use white posterboard to cover up Saturday signage if festival were to be held only on Sunday.
-3. Ms. Rochford to pick up stickers and maps.
+Action Item: 2.
+Ms. Williams will use white posterboard to cover up Saturday signage if festival were to be held only on Sunday.

+Action Item: 3.
+Ms. Rochford to pick up stickers and maps.

-Agenda Item 3: Treasurer’s Report
+Agenda Item 4: Treasurer’s Report